Skip to content

 If your vehicle breaks down

-If your vehicle breaks down and you require roadside assistance, there are steps you can take to keep yourself safe and minimise the risk for others:
+If your vehicle breaks down and you need roadside assistance, there are steps you can take to keep yourself safe and minimise the risk for others:

 • Find a safe spot to pull over.
 Park the car as far left as possible.